 REDARC Solar Regulator

-When base camping it's nice to have the option of having the fridge located nearby the camp kitchen.
+When base camping it’s nice to have the option of having the fridge located near the camp kitchen.
 Powering this setup is actually straight forward.
 We camp for the peace and quiet, so generators are out, and for us the best option this type of setup is solar.

-For a configuration like this you'll need a solar panel (the one used here is 150 watts), a deep cycle battery, a solar regulator and cables.
+For a configuration like this, you’ll need a solar panel (the one used here is 150 watts), a deep cycle battery, a solar regulator and cables.
 Cables to connect the panel to the regulator, the regulator to the battery and the battery to the fridge.

 For optimum performance the panels, wiring, regulator and battery all need to be both good quality and in good condition.

 Systems with the regulator close to the battery tend to perform best.
-To allow for pitching the tent in the shade (where possible) most campers use between 5 and 10 metre solar panel cables.
-It's much more efficient to regulate this generated power after it has travelled the length of this connecting cable.
+To allow for pitching the tent in the shade (where possible) most campers use between 5 and 10-metre solar panel cables.
+It’s much more efficient to regulate this generated power after it has travelled the length of this connecting cable.

-For vehicle based trips this REDARC Solar Regulator can be a great solution too.
-Whether your battery is under the hood, or in the tray, simply connect the regulator and your solar panel for high quality solar power.
+For vehicle-based trips, this REDARC Solar Regulator can be a great solution too.
+Whether your battery is under the hood, or in the tray, simply connect the regulator and your solar panel for high-quality solar power.